CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Results

 A key requirement for any robust emulator is the ability to generalize beyond the specific samples seen during its training.
-In the context of cosmological emulation, this refers to the model's capacity to make accurate predictions even when the input fields are obtained using different initial random seeds than the ones it was trained on.
+In the context of cosmological emulation, this refers to the model's capacity to make accurate predictions even when the input fields are generated with different initial random seeds than those used during training.
 This capability is known as out-of-domain generalization.

 In our setup, the emulator was trained using a single realization of the dark matter and halo fields, with variability across training samples coming solely from the three reionization parameters.
 Since the spatial structure of the input fields was fixed during training, a model that overfits to these configurations rather than learning the underlying mapping would likely fail to generalize to new realizations.
 To test the generalization ability of \texttt{CosmoUiT}, we evaluated it on inputs generated using entirely different random seeds than those used in the training data.
 These new realizations contain different spatial configurations of the dark matter and halo fields, which the model has not seen during training.